| |

 entrenched positions.
 For war buffs and history tourists the area

-is dotted with a number of war memorials, monuments and museums, from
+of north west Belgium is dotted with a war memorials, monuments

-statues to cemeteries for English, French, Canadian, Austraian, French
+statues to cemeteries for English, French, Canadian, Austrian, French

-has been trying together the war sites for ease of touring and visiting
+has tied together the war sites for ease of touring and visiting

 with